ulaval-damas/grasp-rectangle-labelling/README.md

 Navigate between images using either the `Prev`, `Next` or `Go` button, or using keyboard keys `a` (previous) or `d` (next).
 Labels are always saved before changing images.

 Delete a rectangle by first clicking on it in the right panel, then press either the `Delete` button or the `x` key.
-Cliking on a rectangle highlights it, so it is easier to locate it.
+Clicking on a rectangle highlights it, so it is easier to locate it.

 Print the image with labels using either the `Print` button or the `p` key.
 Labeled images are saved in your directory in `Labels/`.
 Eg.: `Labels/folder1/ORIGINAL_IMAGE_NAME_labeled.jpg`